hbctraining/Pseudobulk-for-scRNAseq/lessons/milo.md

 # Milo workflow

-Now that we have our dataset in the correct format, we can begin utilize the Milo workflow.
+Now that we have our dataset in the correct format, we can begin to utilize the Milo workflow.

 ## Creating neighborhoods